 These areas had amazing rides and roller coasters.
 We particularly enjoyed Imagination because it offered Lego Robotics which my girls enjoy at school.

 I was fascinated by Miniland as an Architect and believe me I could spend the entire day at Miniland.
-It was a display of Architecture, design and creativity at its best.
-It had Lego models of a number of amazing sky scarpers and iconic buildings around the world.
-The information on the buildings were all detailed and it could easily pass as a sort of museum.
-There was a work space where children could build anything they wanted to build with Lego.
+It was a display of Architecture, design, and creativity at its best.
+It had Lego models of a number of amazing skies scarpers and iconic buildings around the world.
+The information on the buildings was all detailed and it could easily pass as a sort of museum.
+There was a workspace where children could build anything they wanted to build with Lego.

 Lego Robotics was on show here as well.
 All the iconic buildings had a robotic aspect to it.
 If you have a budding architect, IT engineer, robotic specialist developing in your family then you must visit Miniland at Legoland Dubai.

 5 Best Things to do in Dubai with kids – #4 See Miracles at the Dubai Miracle Garden

 The fourth thing from the 5 best things to do in Dubai with kids is to see Miracles at Dubai Miracle Garden.

 The Dubai Miracle Garden is actually a miracle as the name indicates, you won’t expect such a breathtaking natural flower garden in the midst of a desert.
 Would you?